Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 \subsection{Explicit Behavior Pattern Representation Learner}

-There are multiple interaction relations between users and items in multiplex bipartite graphs, and to better utilize these relations, we use the basic behavior pattern, which contains a series of U-I interactions that represent the complete shopping behavior of a user for an item.
-Inspired by BPHGNN~\cite{fu2023multiplex}, a model for multiplex graph representation learning, we design an explicit behavior pattern representation learner, which explicitly captures the behavior between users and items into user/item representations.
-Three key components are included in the explicit behavior pattern representation learner: \textit{basic behavior pattern constructor}, \textit{local behavior pattern aggregation}, and \textit{global behavior pattern aggregation}.
+There exist multiple interactive relations between users and items in multiplex bipartite graphs, and to better utilize these relations, we use the BBP, which contains a series of user-item interactions that represent the complete shopping behavior of a user for an item.
+Inspired by BPHGNN~\cite{fu2023multiplex}, a model for multiplex graph representation learning, we design an explicit behavior pattern representation learner, which explicitly captures the user-item interactive behavior into user/item representations.
+Three key components are included: \textit{BBP constructor}, \textit{local behavior pattern aggregation}, and \textit{global behavior pattern aggregation}.